Donald Trump strikes terribly at his Los Angeles golf course - ExBulletin

 There’s always the one golf shot that gets you back on the course, but sometimes there’s the one you want to forget.

-Trump was playing his Los Angeles course when he lined up what perhaps should have been a nice bump-and-run, but the trajectory of the balls was not at all what he had imagined.
+Trump was playing on his Los Angeles course when he lined up what perhaps should have been a nice bump-and-run, but the ball’s trajectory was not at all what he had imagined.

 Instead, he hit a dead leg.